chambers29/olympics-men-marathon/README.md

 ```bash
 pip install -r requirements.txt
 ```

-#### Note
-The olympics_results.csv is already included in this repository.
-If you want to generate a clean dataset by yourself, run the create_clean_data.ipynb notebook first.
+> The olympics_results.csv is already included in this repository.
+If you want to generate a clean dataset by yourself, run the create_clean_data.ipynb notebook first:
 ```bash
 jupyter notebook notebooks/create_clean_data.ipynb
 ```